groupmm/edu_novfct/README.md

 ## License

 The code for this repository is published under an [MIT license](LICENSE).
+This does not apply to the data files:
+* Audio files are taken from the [FMP notebooks](https://www.audiolabs-erlangen.de/resources/MIR/FMP/C0/C0.html).

 ## Acknowledgements